phishx-docs/phishx-docs.github.io/docs/en/guide/templates/create_template.md

 ---
-title: Create Template
+title: Create template
 tags:
   - Templates
   - Editor
 ---
-# Create Template
+# Create template

 ::: tip Need help?
 Our Customer Success team is ready to help you create or collaborate with your team so that you can use the ideal template in your next campaign.<br>